bimdoer/bimdonity/docs/index.en.md

 title: "Welcome"
 ---

-# bimdonity - Wissensnetzwerk für BIM!
+# bimdonity - Knowledge Network for BIM!
-Hier beginnt Deine Reise in die Welt von Building Information Modeling. 🌍 Egal, ob Du gerade erst einsteigst oder schon als bimdoer unterwegs bist – bei uns findest Du alles, was Du brauchst, um mit BIM durchzustarten. 🚀 Bei uns ist Wissen frei zugänglich, Open Source und jeder kann seinen Beitrag leisten. 🤝 Gemeinsam schaffen wir eine unabhängige Plattform, die auf offenen Standards basiert. 🔓
+This is where your journey into the world of Building Information Modeling begins. 🌍 Whether you're just getting started or are already on your way as a bimdoer – here you'll find everything you need to get going with BIM. 🚀 With us, knowledge is freely accessible, open source, and everyone can contribute. 🤝 Together, we create an independent platform based on open standards. 🔓

 ## Introduction